-Jonas van Tol is university lecturer in early modern history.
+Jonas van Tol is assistant professor in early modern history.
 Before starting at the UvA, he obtained his BA in History (York, 2011), MPhil in Early Modern History (Cambridge, 2012), and PhD (York 2016).
 From 2016 to 2018 he worked as university lecturer at the University of Leiden.
 In his research and teaching he focusses on the transnational impact of religious violence during the Reformation.
 He is particularly interested in the French Wars of Religion and its impact on, and entanglement with, religious conflict in other parts of Europe, for instance the Dutch Revolt.

 Germany and the French Wars of Religion, 1560-1572 (Leiden: Brill, 2018).